apache/arrow/docs/source/java/vector.rst

     vector.setValueCount(10);

 After this step, the vector enters an immutable state.
 In other words, we should no longer mutate it.
+(Unless we reuse the vector by allocating it again.
+This will be discussed shortly.)

 5. **Vector access**: it is time to access vector values.
 Similarly, we have two options to access values:
 1) get methods and 2) vector reader.
 Vector reader works for all types of vectors, while get methods are